PSU-Env/GitHub-for-RStudio/README.md

-# Github-for-R
+# Github-for-RStudio

-This site is for setting up GitHub to work with your R projects.
+This site is for setting up GitHub to work with your R projects in RStudio.

 Here is the link:  http://psu-envstats.github.io/Github-for-R.